stellasia/pygds/README.md

 Please refer to https://neo4j.com/docs/graph-data-science/current/ to get a list of available procedures from the GDS.

-**WARNING** procedures that require a node as parameter doesn't work for now (shortest path and link prediction procedures for instance)
+**WARNING** procedures that require a node as parameter will not work for now (shortest path and link prediction procedures for instance)

 ## Installation